file9.ai

 Government

-The Coral Sea Islands Territory is a dependency of Australia and is administered from Canberra by the Department of Regional Australia, Local Government, Arts and Sport.
-The legal system in the territory follows the common law established in Australia, and the Australian flag serves as the official flag.
+The Coral Sea Islands are classified as a territory of Australia and are administered from Canberra by the Department of Regional Australia, Local Government, Arts and Sport.
+The legal framework follows the common law system of Australia, and the Australian flag is used to represent the territory.

 Military and Security

-Military defense of the Coral Sea Islands falls under the responsibility of Australia.
-As an uninhabited territory with no military forces of its own, it relies on Australian defense resources for security.
+The defense of the Coral Sea Islands falls under the responsibility of Australia.
+As an uninhabited territory with no military presence, the islands rely on Australian security measures.

 Key Metrics